-Join MODA on the evening of Thursday, November 17 as Michael Jager, Chief Creative Officer of Solidarity of Unbridled Labour, discusses his work and his inspirations.
+Join MODA on the evening of Thursday, November 17 as Michael Jager, Chief Creative Officer of Solidarity of Unbridled Labour for a presentation titled Love Beta: The Consciousness of Chaos, the Killing of Curiosity…Love, Desire and Other Design Stories.

 For more than twenty-five years, Michael Jager has been creating and collaborating with brands, driven by the idea that design distinction matters most.
-The groundbreaking work he did with Jager Di Paola Kemp Design continues with Solidarity of Unbridled Labour, a studio that conceptualizes and realizes ideas that help guide and create culture and positive change within it.
+The groundbreaking work he did with JDK Design continues with Solidarity of Unbridled Labour, a studio that conceptualizes and realizes ideas that help guide and create culture and positive change within it.

 In 2014, AIGA-VT awarded Michael its first Fellow Award in Vermont, honoring him for his mentoring, community building, and advocacy in design.
 Michael lives in Burlington, Vermont, USA.

-This talk will be held at the Hill Auditorium in the Woodruff Arts Center.
+This talk will be held at MODA.
 Ticket prices include a visit to MODA's current exhibitions prior to the lecture.
-Ticket holders can check in for the lecture at MODA or at the Rich Auditorium.

 This event is jointly sponsored by MODA and Portfolio Center.